Guidelines for Organizers of Special Sessions at ASA Meetings

 Submit title of session as it should appear in the Call for Papers and a brief sentence describing the scope of the session and the names of any cosponsoring Technical Committees.
 Provide your current address, email address, cell phone number, office phone and fax.

-Receive from ASA a planning form and copies of the Call for Papers.
+Receive from ASA a planning form and the URL to the Call for Papers.
 The form will include the date by which the form must be submitted to the Technical Program Organizing Meeting (TPOM) representative.

 Upon receipt of form contact your invited speakers to remind them to submit their abstracts to ASA by the deadline for receipt of abstracts with a separate copy of their abstracts to you one week prior to the deadline date so you are aware that they will indeed participate.
-Send the call for papers to speakers who are not members of ASA or forward te URL for the online call for papers and the abstract submission site.
+Send the call for papers URL to speakers who are not members of ASA.

 TWO WEEKS PRIOR TO DEADLINE FOR RECEIPT OF ABSTRACTS